 Nursing is a professional discipline and students enrolled in the nursing program must anticipate some additional costs that are directly related to the nursing program.
-These include nursing textbooks, health requirements, background checks, nonrefundable application fees, transportation costs, course fees (e.g., distance education), etc.
+These include nursing textbooks, health requirements, background checks, nonrefundable application fees, transportation costs, extra course fees, etc.

-Annual Safety Training Requirement (AST)-Includes Bloodborne Pathogen Annual Requirement Evidence of completing the annual update will be maintained as indicated below.
+Annual Safety Training (AST) Requirement-Includes Bloodborne Pathogen Annual Requirement

+Evidence of completing the annual update will be maintained as indicated below.